 Deuteronomy 8:17-19 …And you say in your heart, My power and the might of my hand has gotten me this wealth.
-But [Here comes an important thing.] you shall remember the LORD your God: for it is He that gives you power to get wealth, that He may establish His covenant which He swore unto your fathers, as it is this day.
+But [here comes an important thing] you shall remember the LORD your God: for it is He that gives you power to get wealth, that He may establish His covenant which He swore unto your fathers, as it is this day.
 And it shall be, if you do at all forget the LORD your God, and walk after other gods, and serve them, and worship them, I testify against you this day that you shall surely perish.

 If we make a spiritual application to this series of verses, especially those last couple of verses, and tie it into what we are studying into in Matthew 6:19-20 and so forth, then the path to true riches is to yield to God, thus allowing Him to work in us.
 It is God who gives us the power to become truly rich spiritually and eternally.
-Now which do you think He wants us to choose between?
+Which do you think He wants us to choose between?
 The choice is ours.
 That is a no-brainer.

-Now do you understand that it is this approach to life that becomes our best defense against worldliness, and to do it God's way?
+Do you understand that it is this approach to life that becomes our best defense against worldliness, and to do it God's way?
 We go on the offensive against worldliness in us by allowing God to be the One who prospers us.

 Did He not supply His children in the wilderness with the water they needed, the food they needed?
 Their clothes did not wear out.
 Their shoes did not wear out.
 He protected them from their enemies.
 Was He not a pillar of fire at night, and a cloud by day?
 He led them, guided them, was a shade to them over their heads from the sun.
 He had walls, as it were, all around them, protecting them.
 When they needed a path through the ocean, He gave it to them.
 And still they turned their backs on Him.
 That is the way human nature is.
 Thus we have Jesus' advice back in the book of John in chapter 6.
 He told this group of people who came to Him this: